unfor19/kubernetes-localdev/README.md

      # Deploy sample app
     kubectl apply -f 2-green.yaml
     ```
-1. **Windows**: Check connectivity to the deployed `green` app, open browser and navigate to https://green.kubemaster.me (port 443) you should see a cat in a green scenery
+1. **Windows**: Check connectivity to the deployed `green` app, open browser, and navigate to https://green.kubemaster.me (port 443).
+You should see a cat in a green scenery

     ![results-baby-cat](https://d33vo9sj4p3nyc.cloudfront.net/kubernetes-localdev/results-green-cat.png)